The gluteus maximus, our big butt muscle, is used and abused in every possible way.

 As a yoga teacher, I teach a lot of bridge poses.
 A lot.
 They have so much to offer in terms of both strength and awareness building.

-When a student goes up into bridge in a way I like the feet stay grounded to both the inner and outer foot, the inner thighs activate to draw the thighs in and down creating space in the pelvis for the spine to extend.
+When a student goes up into bridge in a way I like the feet stay grounded to both the inner and outer foot, and the inner thighs activate to draw the thighs in and down creating space in the pelvis for the spine to extend.

-Gluteus maximus working well facilitates this extending down toward the heels along with the hamstrings.
+The gluteus maximus working well facilitates this extending down toward the heels along with the hamstrings.

 If the gluteus maximus works too much, which often happens when people lack the core tone to go up and stay up with ease, the legs are forced into external rotation, which is bad enough in bridge but when the same thing happens in wheel pose or other backbends, the sacroiliac joint and lower back are compromised.